aDotInTheVoid/boxcars/docs/report/report.md

 For more information about this error, try `rustc --explain E0499`.
 ```

-This occors because the compiller inserts calls to the the `deref_mut` method,
+This occors because the compiler inserts calls to the the `deref_mut` method,
 to convert from `&mut AcquiredCown<Foo>` (which doesn't have fields `a` or `b`)
 to `&mut Foo` (which does).
 This happens both time `acq_cown` is dereferences,
-with the compiller desugaring it into the code given in listing \ref{autoderef-desugared}.
+with the compiler desugaring it into the code given in listing \ref{autoderef-desugared}.

 ```rust {label="autoderef-desugared" caption="The desugaring of the call to \texttt{use\\_ints} in listing \ref{needs-partial}"}
 use_ints(